devassistant/devassistant/docs/developer_documentation/yaml_assistant_reference.rst

    a.
 If ``creator/foo`` directory doesn't exist, then this assistant is "leaf"
       and therefore can be directly used by users.
    b.
-Else this assistant is not leaf and devassistant loads its subassistants
+Else this assistant is not leaf and DevAssistant loads its subassistants
       from the directory, recursively going from point 1).

 Assistant Name